 The way that retailers sell their products has changed.
 It used to be that when you had a product to sell, you had to have a brick-and-mortar shop where customers could come in to browse and buy.
 Now, many shoppers browse and buy while at home, in their pajamas, in front of a screen.
 Gone are the days when having all of your merchandise in one place was an effective – and profitable – way to do business.

 So what does that mean for today’s retailers?
-It means that they not only have to stay competitive in regards to price and service, but they have to make their products more visible.
-They have to abandon the idea that they can sell everything in one place.
-They need multiple sales channels to do that.
-Multichannel selling is the only way to truly compete in online retail.
+It means that you not only have to stay competitive in regards to price and service, but you have to make your products more visible.
+You must abandon the idea that you can sell everything in one place.
+You need multiple sales channels to do that.
+Simply put, multichannel selling consists of listing products and completing sales on several channels including marketplaces like Amazon, eBay, Walmart, etc. Multichannel selling is the only way to truly compete in online retail.

 Let’s take some time to focus in on using multichannel selling to increase your visibility and grow your sales.